archaicvirus/Craptorio/README.md

 ![logo](https://user-images.githubusercontent.com/25288625/224469588-27f335bb-28e2-4beb-bf83-33e6c2ca1434.png)

-A de-make of Factorio for the Tic-80 fantasy computer.
+A de-make of Factorio for the Tic-80 fantasy console.

 **Note that at this time this project is an early WIP.
 Current scripts are in an unfinished state.